Hydrometalation

 Hydrometalation (hydrometallation) is a type of chemical reaction in organometallic chemistry in which a chemical compound with a hydrogen to metal bond (M-H, metal hydride) adds to compounds with an unsaturated bond like an alkene (RC=CR) forming a new compound with a carbon to metal bond (RHC-CRM).
 The metal is less electronegative than hydrogen, the reverse reaction is beta-hydride elimination.
 The reaction is structurally related to carbometalation.
 When the substrate is an alkyne the reaction product is a vinylorganometallic.

-Examples are hydroboration, hydroalumination, hydrosilylation and hydrozirconation.
+Examples are hydroboration, hydroalumination, hydrosilylation, hydrozirconation, and hydrocupration.